Ingredients

 Bakuchiol compared to retinol

-Retinol is very well researched and therefore we know how potent it is.
+Retinol is very well researched, and therefore we know how potent it is.
 It has a similar effect on collagen.

 Retinol is not suitable for:

-pregnancy and breastfeeding
+Pregnancy and breastfeeding

-Neurodermatitis attacks with severe wounds and eczema
+Atopic dermatitis flare-ups with severe wounds and eczema

-side effects of retinol
+Side effects of retinol

-Ideal application concentration of Bakuchiol
+Ideal concentration of bakuchiol

 This dosage offers a good balance between effectiveness and tolerability, even for sensitive skin.

-Bakuchiol Tolerability
+Bakuchiol tolerability

 Are there any interactions?